evelynbirnzain/BDP_1/reports/Assignment-1-Report.md

 3. Explain a configuration of a cluster of nodes for ``mysimbdp-coredms`` so that you prevent a single- point-of-failure problem for ``mysimbdp-coredms`` for your tenants.
 (1 point)
 4. You decide a pre-defined level of data replication for your tenants/customers.
-Explain the level of replication in your design, how many nodes are needed in the deployment of mysimbdp-coredms for your choice so that this component can work property (e.g., the system still supports redundancy in the case of a failure of a node).
+Explain the level of replication in your design, how many nodes are needed in the deployment of ``mysimbdp-coredms`` for your choice so that this component can work property (e.g., the system still supports redundancy in the case of a failure of a node).
 (1 point)
 5. Consider the platform data center, the tenant data source locations and the network between them.
    Explain where would you deploy ``mysimbdp-dataingest`` to allow your tenants using ``mysimbdp-dataingest`` to push data into ``mysimbdp``, based on which assumptions you have.
-Explain the performance pros and cons of the deployment place, given the posibilities you have.
+Explain the performance pros and cons of the deployment place, given the possibilities you have.
 (1 point)

 ## Part 2: Implementation